PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/custom_compliance_checks_tutorial.md

-# Custom Compliance/Configuration checks to detect kernel vulnerabilites like Dirty Pipe
+# Using custom Compliance/Configuration checks to detect kernel vulnerabilites like Dirty Pipe

 Okay, so here's the reason I wrote this lab.
 Essentially it has to do with a linux kernel vulnerablity called Dirty Pipe.
 You can read a more official write-up on the vulnerability [here](https://dirtypipe.cm4all.com/).
 It's a pretty big deal because it can lead to a nasty privilage escalation essentially allowing an unprivileged process to inject code into a root process.